 Whether you decide to contact the poster yourself or use the help of an attorney, this method of content removal is very inexpensive.

 The main concern with this method of content removal is that some posters may get angry and publish more of your content out of spite, once again resulting in the Streisand Effect.

 Internet Privacy Tip: We recommend protecting your personal data and information by making your social media accounts private.
-This helps protect you from harassment, identity theft, and cyberbullying.
+This helps prevent cyberbullying, harassment, identity theft.

 8. Negotiate With the Website to Remove Content